Punctuation for Class 2

 All the above-mentioned symbols like (.), (?), (I) and (!) are punctuation marks.

-Types of Punctuation and Its Uses
+Types of Punctuations Marks and Its Uses

 1. Capitalisation